grafana/alloy/docs/developer/release/3-update-version-in-code.md

-# Update Version in Code
+# Update the "main" and "release/" branches

-The project must be updated to reference the upcoming release tag whenever a new release is being made.
+You need to update the CHANGELOG and the [VERSION file][VERSION-file].
+You may also need to cherry pick commits on the `release/` branch.

 ## Before you begin